 - Forced minimalism – we’d been hauling around so much stuff we don’t use, for no other reason other than we had the space to store it.
 We want to pare down to only the essentials and collect more experiences than things.

 - Eco-friendliness, efficiency, reliability, and durability, plus higher resale value.

-Here’s a gallery of photos of our new 2016 Winnebago Travato 59K*.
-We’ll refrain from really reviewing it in depth for a while, so as to give ourselves time to get to know it, make some additions and modifications, and see how it performs over time.
+Here’s a gallery of photos of our new 2016 Winnebago Travato 59K.
+We’ll refrain from really reviewing it in-depth for a while, to give ourselves time to get to know it, make some additions and modifications, and see how it performs over time.
 If you have any specific questions for us, though, please ask away!

-* We were not sponsored by Winnebago and are not being paid for our reviews.
-We bought our new van at a dealer, and while we may share some of this content with Winnebago in the future, our opinions – and the van – are 100% our own!
+Disclaimer: We were not sponsored by Winnebago and are not being paid for our reviews.
+We bought our van at a dealer, and while we may share some of this content with Winnebago in the future, our opinions – and the van – are 100% our own!